|USS Independence (CVA-62)|

 July 15, 1885 - In New York, the Niagara Reservation State Park opened.

 July 15, 1905 – F. Talbert and Russell Broughton of Monroeville and J.M.
-Dees of Peterman pull the first open boils of cotton in Monroe County, Ala.
+Dees of Peterman pulled the first open boils of cotton in Monroe County, Ala.

 July 15, 1915 – The Monroe Journal reported that a “gold ring set with two opals surrounded by chipped diamonds” had been lost in the “grove in front of Judge McCorvey’s residence.”